-“I’ve worked with Self-Reliant Groups and thought ‘this is going to be the best SRG ever, they are going to do great things and change the world!’
+“I’ve worked with Small, Powerful Groups and thought ‘this is going to be the best Small, Powerful Group ever, they are going to do great things and change the world!’
 Then something happens, they lose momentum, and it falls apart.
 But we don’t consider that a failure.
 It’s all about that learning process and feeling secure enough to take that risk.”

 We all learn from our failures.
 We have all put ourselves out there, attempted something, and fell flat on our face.
 It’s a rubbish feeling but, more often than not, we pick ourselves up and try again.
 If we can apply this attitude to our day-to-day life, then why can’t we do the same as third-sector organisation?